rylai-/hangouts_to_irc.rb/README.md

 The script should give you a list of mappings of IDs to names after being run on a file.
 This will be in a prettyprinted Ruby

 Hash format, not suitable for being copypasted into aliases.yaml.
 Sorry about that.
 I might change that eventually.

+# READ ME PLEASE
+You have to name the aliases file "aliases.yaml" or it will not work.